The Best Online LPN-to-RN Programs of 2026

 Edited by

 Earning your RN license can increase your job prospects, boost your earning potential, and expand your professional responsibilities.
-Licensure also provides greater professional autonomy.
-Licensed practical nurses (LPNs), also known as licensed vocational nurses (LVNs) in Texas and California, must perform many of their day-to-day tasks under RN or physician supervision.
+Licensure also provides greater professional autonomy because LPNs — also known as licensed vocational nurses (LVN) in Texas and California — must perform many of their day-to-day tasks under RN or physician supervision.

-The first step toward becoming an RN is earning an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN) degree.
-Online LPN-to-RN programs provide a quick and cost-effective pathway to accomplish this.
+The first step toward becoming an RN is earning an associate degree in nursing (ADN) or a degree.
+Online LPN-to-RN programs provide a quick and cost-effective pathway to the next step in your career.

 Explore our rankings of the nation’s best online LPN-to-RN degree programs to find your ideal program today.